 3. The Closing Dates for applications are:

-Both Small and Main Grants are accepted 3 times per year.
+Main Grants applications are accepted 3 times per year.
+In 2017 these are

 - 10th February 2017 (decisions by start of April)